Equivariant infinite loop space theory, the space level story: The simplicial and conceptual versions of the Segal machine

-\begin{prop}\mylabel{consist} The naive $G$-prespectrum $\bU_{G\sP}\bP X$ is naturally isomorphic to the $G$-prespectrum $\bS_G^{N} X$ (of \myref{notone}).
-Thus, if $X$ is special, then $\bU_{G\sP}\bP X$ is a positive $\OM$-$G$-prespectrum with bottom structural map a group completion of $X_1$. \end{prop}
+\begin{prop} The classical $G$-prespectrum $\bU_{G\sP}\bP X$ is naturally isomorphic to the classical $G$-prespectrum $\bS_G^C X$ (of \autoref{notone}).
+Therefore, if $X$ is special, then $\bU_{G\sP}\bP X$ is a positive $\OM$-$G$-prespectrum whose bottom structure map is a group completion of $X_1$. \end{prop}

-Segal's proof is very briefly sketched in \cite[\S3]{Seg}, in different language.
-For the reader's convenience, we give a more complete argument in \S \ref{SecSegDet}.
+Segal's nonequivariant proof is briefly sketched in \cite[\S3]{Seg}, in different language.
+For the reader's convenience, we give a more complete argument in \autoref{SecSegDet}.
 The following result is the key observation, and it is the crucial point for us.
-Via \myref{Ggpcomp}, it makes the group completion property for $\bU_{G\sP}\bP X$ transparent.
+Via \autoref{Ggpcomp}, it makes the group completion property for $\bU_{G\sP}\bP X$ transparent.